espenfl/t4me/README.rst

 using the linearized Boltzmann Transport Equations (BTE) in the Relaxtion-Time-Approximation (RTA).

-Please go to the
-`T4ME at Github Pages<https://espenfl.github.io/t4me/>`_ or `T4ME at RTD<https://t4me.readthedocs.io/en/latest/>`_
-website for more extensive documentation and information regarding usage.
+Please go to the `T4ME documentation <https://t4me.readthedocs.io/en/latest/>`_ for more extensive documentation and information regarding usage (the API documentation is currently not operational).

 Features
 ********